letsencrypt/cp-cps/CP-CPS.md

 ## 9.7 Disclaimers of warranties

-Subscribers acknowledge that use of ISRG’s Services is voluntary and at their own risk.
-ISRG provides Services “as is” and “as available” without warranties of any kind, except as expressly required by the Baseline Requirements.
+Subscribers acknowledge that use of ISRG's Services is voluntary and at their own risk.
+ISRG provides Services "as is" and "as available" without warranties of any kind, except as expressly required by the Baseline Requirements.

 ## 9.8 Limitations of liability